inaki321/k8sOnDemand/helm/README.md

 - we call main-server.local, that is why we define that domain
 - We don't call orchestrator or microservices directly, they comunicate using clusterIP between main-server <--> orchestrator <--> microservices

-### Need my images available, this case uses the images locally pushed
+### Need docker images
-`bash dockerImgs/pushimages.sh `
+Need my images available, this case uses the images locally pushed `bash dockerImgs/pushimages.sh `

 - checks if service is up, if not starts the services